 Hooks must have points that are barbless, or the barbs must be pinched down by pliers.
-Lures may have only one hook with single, double, or triple points.
+Lures may have only one hook with single, double, or treble (triple) points on a common shank.

 Each fly may have only one hook.
-Up to two flies may be used on a single leader (also called "dry and dropper," or "hopper and dropper").
+Up to two flies may be used on a single leader (also called "dry and dropper").